jacques-lauzeral/odp/docs/Store-Layer-API.md

 - `'Data integrity error'` - Version/Item consistency violation

 ### Validation Errors
-- `'Referenced nodes do not exist'` - Invalid entity IDs in relationships
+- `'Referenced nodes do not exist'` - Invalid item IDs in relationships
 - `'Node cannot refine itself'` - Self-reference prevention in REFINES
-- `'One or more [EntityType] entities do not exist'` - Batch validation failure
+- `'One or more [ItemType] items do not exist'` - Batch validation failure

 ### Milestone Errors
 - `'Wave with ID [waveId] does not exist'` - Invalid wave reference